hedgeyedev/Developer-Applicant-Exercise/README.md

         * Do use gems, and JavaScript libraries.
         * If you are Ruby, JavaScript and web development savvy, it shouldn't take you that long.
 A sample implementation, sans specs, is less than 100 lines of text total.
         * Don't get caught up on styling, that's what designers are for.
+        * Be careful with Twitter's rate limiting while testing.
 6. Commit and Push your code to your fork
 7. Send a pull request, we will review your code and get back to you.
 If your GitHub profile does not include your name, please include your name in the pull request.